privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 ## Multi-Party Relays

-Multi-Party Relays use multiple nodes owned by different parties, such that no individual party knows enough to track you.
+Multi-Party Relays use multiple nodes owned by different parties, such that no individual party knows both who you are **and** what you're connecting to.
 This is the idea behind Tor, but now there are some paid services that try to emulate this model.

+MPRs seek to solve a problem inherent to VPNs: the fact that you must trust them completely.

 ## Sources